huylllooo/frontend-P5-neighborhood-map/README.md

 Map can be opened by clicking the following link: http://huylllooo.github.io/frontend-neighborhood-map/

-Or:
+Or you can clone the repository on your computer to run it locally:
-Select 'Download .zip' option, extract downloaded file somewhere and index.html file with your browser.
+Select 'Download .zip' option, extract downloaded file and open index.html file with your browser.

 ### v0.1